 Why have AdSense deductions increased?

-Google appears to have updated its algorithm to detect invalid traffic in March and August of 2020.
+Google appears to have updated its algorithm to detect invalid traffic in Q2 2021.
 Some publishers saw deductions rise up to 70% of estimated earnings.
 The problem is fraudsters are getting increasingly sophisticated so it’s becoming very hard to detect them.
 Google seems to have updated its algorithm to try and catch advanced forms of SIVT.
 As a result, more traffic is being flagged as invalid.
 In contrast, the average deduction for Snigel publishers in 2020 is 0.3% so far.
 This is because Snigel publishers use header bidding and ad layout optimization to avoid AdSense deductions.